JueonPark/JueonPark/README.md

 - 👋 Hi, I’m @JueonPark
-- 👀 I’m interested in Deep Learning Optimizations & Deep Learning Accelerations.
+- 👀 I’m interested in
+    - Deep Learning Frameworks such as TensorFlow, PyTorch, ONNX and etc.,
+    - Deep Learning Accelerators,
+    - and most of all, Deep Learning Compilers.
-- 🌱 I’m currently learning Deep Learning Optimizations & Deep Learning Accelerations, especially with related to **Deep Learning Compilers**.
+- 🌱 I’m currently studing Deep Learning Optimizations & Deep Learning Accelerations, especially with related to **Deep Learning Compilers**.
 <!--- - 💞️ I’m looking to collaborate on ... --->
 - 📫 How to reach me - email me! jueonpark11 at gamil dot com